 I am a fully integrated human, living a full life.
 I welcome you to witness my journey.
 I’ve been called an “Old Soul,” a “Beacon for the Future,” and an “Intrepid Adventurer.”
-I’ve always had the sense of myself as a leader since my name means “road to tomorrow” when taken literally.
+I’ve always had a sense of myself as a leader since my name means “road to tomorrow” when taken literally.

 I can’t seem to stop thinking, so I’ll probably keep at it for a while.